Construction Project Manager: Luxury or Necessity?

 Let’s discuss the role of a construction project manager and how this person can alleviate many of the stresses that arise during the renovation.
 Simply put, project managers oversee the construction process and make sure that the contractor (1) finishes the project (2) on schedule and (3) within the agreed upon budget, without additional surprise expenses.

-A good project manager will make sure that any issues that were inadvertently omitted in the construction contract will not be overlooked, such as the quality of the building materials.
+A good project manager will make sure that any issues that were inadvertently omitted in the construction contract, such as the quality of the building materials, will not be overlooked.
 In addition, the project manager will inspect all materials to ensure that you get what you paid for.

 The construction manager will interface with the kablan on a daily basis to ensure that the project is moving forward on schedule and that all unresolved issues are being properly addressed.
 With larger projects (more than just a cosmetic makeover), we have found that having a professional oversee the construction process is a worthwhile investment.
 Often, an architect or designer will serve in this capacity, so it’s important from the outset to determine what services the architect offers, and whether you want that person to serve as your project manager.

-We look at a construction manager as an insurance policy, who will hopefully prevent expensive complications and aggravation.
+We view a construction manager as an insurance policy, who will hopefully prevent expensive complications and aggravation.
 Based on our experience, hiring a good construction manager is a worthwhile investment, and can help turn a renovation or construction project into, dare I say, a pleasant experience.

-Returning to the story at the beginning of this article, our client reconsidered and purchased the apartment.
+Returning to the story at the beginning of this article, the buyer reconsidered and purchased the apartment.
 Fortunately, the renovation process went smoothly, thanks to the excellent construction project manager and seasoned kablan, whom we helped him choose.
-I am pleased to report that the renovated apartment is absolutely beautiful, and is being immensely enjoyed by our client and his family.
+I am pleased to report that the renovated apartment is absolutely beautiful, and is being enjoyed immensely by our client and his family.

 Gedaliah Borvick is the founder of My Israel Home (www.myisraelhome.com), a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.